qw893821/TheMaze/README.md

----
-layout: default
----

-Text can be **bold**, _italic_, or ~~strikethrough~~.

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+**Ms Jeniffer**

 # Story

-**This is a thesis project called Ms. Jennifer.
+**This is a thesis project called Ms. Jeniffer.
 Those NPC are Robot with code name Jennifer, they are designed to project the lab.<br> Play is also the same type of robot but form self conscious.
 She muse try her best to escape from the lab with the Master Chip and Light Blade.<br>**
 ## Header 2

 > This is a blockquote following a header.